-To the right is a chart of revenues by source (both operating and nonoperating).
-These revenues were used to fund the University's operating activities for the fiscal year ended June 30, 2016.
+Below is a chart of revenues by source (both operating and nonoperating).
+These revenues were used to fund the University's operating activities for the fiscal year ended June 30, 2017.
 As noted earlier, GASB requires state appropriations, current gifts and Pell grants to be treated as nonoperating revenues.
 Endowment spending is not current-year revenue but a distribution of previously recognized investment income.
-However, it is an important funding source for current operations and is included in the chart to the right to present a more accurate picture of the University's funding of current operations.
+However, it is an important funding source for current operations and is included in the chart below to present a more accurate picture of the University's funding of current operations.

 Patient services revenues are principally generated within the University's Medical Center under contractual arrangements with governmental payers and private insurers and accounted for nearly one-half of the University's revenues and operational funding sources.
-Patient services revenue increased approximately 5 percent in fiscal year 2016, primarily from growth in outpatient volume and higher acuity.
 As part of the Medical Center's Strategic Plan, there has been a focused effort to grow patient activity throughout central Virginia.
-The Medical Center continues to negotiate annual payment increases with managed care companies and receives annual payment updates from the Medicare program.
+The Medical Center continues to negotiate annual payment increases with managed-care companies and receives annual payment updates from the Medicare program.